 Lichen is something we commonly see growing on rocks or tree branches, on old wood fences and rotting stumps.
 But how often do you stop to really ponder lichens?
 Probably not often.
 And yet lichens are surprisingly fascinating ... and weird ... and beautiful!

 Despite their looks, lichens aren't plants.
 Nor are they in the fungus family.
 They're a unique composite organism, the result of a symbiotic relationship of organisms from as many as three kingdoms, with the main partner being fungus.
 As Lichens of North America puts it, "The lichen fungi (kingdom Fungi) cultivate partners that manufacture food by photosynthesis.
 Sometimes the partners are algae (kingdom Protista), other times cyanobacteria (kingdom Monera), formerly called blue-green algae.
 Some enterprising fungi exploit both at once."
-In 2016, a new study published in Science revealed that in addition to fungus and algae that lichens also include yeast.
+A study published in Science revealed that in addition to fungus and algae that lichens also include yeast.
 This yeast appears in the lichen cortex and contains two unrelated fungi.
 Lichens are their own kind of being.

 They are also incredibly abundant, found everywhere from temperate forests to icy cold tundra, from the tropics to the deserts.
 They are the dominant vegetation on as much as 8 percent of the land on Earth, able to survive where many other plant species don't stand a chance.